bedatadriven/appengine-hibernate/README.md

 The `CloudSqlConnectionProvider` addresses this problem by running all queries in a seperate worker thread, and cancelling the queries if the request approaches the time limit.

+### Tracing

+AppEngine does not include Cloud SQL queries in the built-in tracing out of the box.
+This library adds cloudsql/query spans to traced requests.

 ### Connection Pooling

 Existing connection pool libraries like C3P0 are poorly suited to the AppEngine context for two reasons: